amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 mip_pet = np.max(pet,axis=1)
 ```

-Intuitively, the MIP operation can be visualized as shining a light through a semi-transparent patient and recording the shadow on the other side.
+Intuitively, the MIP operation on PET images can be imagined visually as shining a light through a semi-transparent patient and recording the shadow on the other side (the patient opacity is determined by the sugar consumption).

 You can read more about PET on [wikipedia](https://en.wikipedia.org/wiki/Positron_emission_tomography).